alejandroq/enlightenment-series-react-primer/README.md

     <script type="text/javascript" src="/static/js/main.fca5d544.js"></script>
 </body>
 ```

-7. Whilst the hydration effect is minimal at this level of application simplicity; it scales well (and can be uses for multiple routes, an oppurtunity for AMP HTML rendering).
-React-Snapshot is preferrable IF serving static, however there is Server-side rendering as well.
-Why do this?
+7. Whilst the hydration effect is minimal at this level of application simplicity; it scales well (and can be uses for multiple routes *NOTE: this is seen below*, an oppurtunity for AMP HTML rendering if one felt so).
+React-Snapshot is preferrable IF serving static; one can server-side render as well.
+Why hydrate?
 For intial perceptual performance and SEO.
 Let's reduce our CSS demand by incorprating it into our Javascript.
-Thereinby our transpile will treeshake redundant and unused styles whilst allowing us to style at the component level.
+Thereinby our transpile can treeshake redundant and unused styles whilst allowing us to style at the component level.
 8. `> yarn add styled-components`
 9. Update `src/App.tsx` accordingly (notice the `src/App.css` styles are now encorporated into module limited components):

 ```tsx
 import * as React from 'react';
 import styled, { keyframes } from 'styled-components';